Social media is gold for Olympics advertisers

 Digital media spending by London 2012 sponsors amounts to 15-20 percent of budgets, Leo Burnett says, with digital outlets attracting funds that might have gone to television in prior years.

 None of the brand representatives interviewed for this article would provide advertising spending estimates for their Olympic campaigns.
-But ad executives said a comprehensive multimedia Olympic campaign might cost anywhere from $30 million to $50 million.
+But ad executives said a comprehensive multimedia Olympic campaign might cost anywhere from $30 million (18 million pounds) to $50 million.

 The pricetag is worth it, brand executives said, because they believe they can weave tighter connections between their brands and target customers during the Olympics compared to other events.
 P&G's Pritchard said recalls of messages after the company's Vancouver 2010 Olympics television campaign was 30 percent more than for its regular campaigns.